finale-lua/lua-scripts/docs/rgp-lua/finenv-properties.md

 - `UNTRUSTED` : The script is not verified.
 This is the most restrictive option.
 - `USER_TRUSTED` : The script was marked Trusted by the user.
 This is the most permissive option.
 - `HASH_VERIFIED`: The script has a hash value that was verified by a known whitelisted server.
-These scripts can modify Finale menus and the metatables of Finale classes, but they cannot execute external code.
+These scripts are trusted as long as they are not modified.
 - `NOT_ENFORCED` : Code trust is not being enforced, so the script is treated as `USER_TRUSTED`.
 This value is not possible in version 0.68 of _RGP Lua_ and higher.

 ---